RichardSlade/Flocky-Sheep/README.md

 SteeringBehaviours
 ==================

+Author: Richard Slade 2014

-Project developing steering behaviours for game AI
+Project developing steering behaviours for game AI using SFML for development.
+Work in progress.